Important Information

 Industry Update & Issue Analysis:

 The Hong Kong stock market stabilized after rallying to a year-to-date high, with investment sentiment consolidating amid attractive valuations as investors sought a market bottom.
 The Hang Seng Index (HSI) and the Hang Seng China Enterprises Index (HSCEI) rose by 0.64% and 2.34% respectively in March, buoyed by gains in Chinese technology stocks.
 Analysis of the corresponding VHSI and VHSCEI Volatility Indexes, which gauge expected volatility for the HSI and HSCEI, showed decreases of 16.9% and 16.6% to 20.4 and 24.0 respectively, marking their lowest levels in recent time.
-Against this backdrop, the estimated premium generated by writing HSI and HSCEI out-of-the-money call options stood at 2.2% and 2.1% respectively in March.57
+Against this backdrop, the estimated premium generated by writing HSI and HSCEI out-of-the-money call options stood at 2.1% and 2.2% respectively in March.57